English | ελληνικά

 National broadband strategy and policy

 A key condition for the development of the digital economy is the widespread availability of quality broadband infrastructure and penetration to a high percentage of the population.
-The national next generation broadband access plan sets a roadmap for achieving these conditions.
-The National targets of availability and use of broadband connections of high and ultra-high-speed, set at DAE target levels act as a catalyst for digital development.
+The national next generation broadband access plan 2014-2020 sets a roadmap for achieving these conditions.
+The national targets of availability and use of broadband connections of high and ultra-high-speed, set at DAE target levels act as a catalyst for digital development.

 Achieving these objectives requires the mobilisation of largescale investments estimated to be between a total of EUR 1.4 billion to EUR 4.5 billion, depending on the development model pursued.